Payum/Payum/UPGRADE.md

 # Upgrades

 ## 1.3.1
-* [gateway-factory] Added `PaypalExpressCheckoutPermissionGatewayFactory`, that allows using ExpressCheckout in behalf of other merchant via third-party token.
-See https://developer.paypal.com/docs/classic/permissions-service/integration-guide/PermissionsAbout/
 * [Paypal ExpressCheckout][Api] `Api` `addAuthorizeFields` method has been removed.
 Instead `authorizeRequest` method is used now for this action, and it adds both headers and fields for request authorization.
 * [composer] Added "paypal/sdk-core-php": "~3.0" to require-dev section.